97AlexNguyen/Alex_Houdini_Things/README.md

 ## Read paramater and get the value of parameter .

-> In the HDA module’s code, you can get a reference to the HDA’s node type using:
+> In the HDA module’s code, you can get a reference to the HDA’s node name using:

 ```Python
 node = kwargs["node"]